 The king either inherited the throne, or got it by force.
 He usually got divine status and was named Pharaoh.
 He was also the high priest of Egypt, a title he could delegate.

 The Vizier: As the right-hand man of the king, he is second most powerful person in ancient Egypt.

-He assisted the king, was the secretary of state, presided over the courts and governed the police force.
-Quite the power house!
-King beware...
+He assisted the king, was the secretary of state, presided over trials and governed the police force.
+Together, they were the highest overseers of Ancient Egyptian Law.